amperity/amperity-docs/amperity_ampiq/source/events_meta_ads_manager.rst

 .. events-meta-ads-manager-offline-events-build-query-start

-Use a query to build a combination of data from the **Unified Itemized Transactions** and **Customer 360** tables to represent the set of offline events that your brand wants to use within |destination-name|.
+Use a query to build a combination of data from the **Unified Itemized Transactions**, **Unified Transactions**, and **Customer 360** tables to represent the set of offline events that your brand wants to use within |destination-name|.

 A query that returns a collection offline events for use in |destination-name| is similar to: